leoclo/spotify-easie/README.md

 ---

 # Introduction
-The ``spotify-easie`` is project to serve as an example of how to use [api_easiedata](https://github.com/easiedata/api_easiedata) to create custom databases using data retrieved from spotify on [easiedata](https://www.easiedata.com/login).
+The ``spotify-easie`` project goal is to serve as an example of how to use [api_easiedata](https://github.com/easiedata/api_easiedata) to create custom databases using data retrieved from spotify on [easiedata](https://www.easiedata.com/login).
-It creates 3 tables in easiedata with the objective of generating track recommendations.
+It creates 3 tables in easiedata with the objective of generating track recommendations using the spotify API.

 ## Pre-requisites